 - Ask children to choose a template and to use glue or tape to stick different rubbish and recyclable items to the template to decorate it. - Children can then add further decoration with paint, colouring pens and pencils. - Once complete, children can show their creations to the group.
 Reflect on the wonderful things that can be made with the things we usually throw away.
 Ask children to think of other decorations, toys or objects they could make out of rubbish.

 Learning Outcomes

-• Shows children how everyday discarded items can be turned into something beautiful and valued.
+- Shows children how everyday discarded items can be turned into something beautiful and valued. - A creative experience that encourages children's self expression and exploration.

 MAKE A WORM